jlangch/venice/README.md

 ## Java Interop

-Venice supports calling constructors, static and instance methods as well as accessing static class and instance fields.
+Venice supports calling Java constructors, static and instance methods as well as accessing static class and instance fields.

 The Venice types long, double, and decimal are coerced to Java's primitive and